Rolling Over a 401(k) to a Roth IRA: Should You Convert to a Roth?

 • Does a Roth IRA conversion fit into my overall retirement planning and wealth strategy?

-When you should consider converting a 401(k) to a Roth IRA
+When to consider converting a 401(k) to a Roth IRA

 If you anticipate your tax bracket being higher in retirement due to required minimum distributions or other sources of income, then it may make sense to pay income tax now while you are in a lower tax bracket.